jsreport/docs/docs/api.md

 ## Ping

 There is a public endpoint http://jsreport-host/api/ping which you can use to check if the jsreport is running.
-This endpoint isn't behind the authentication so you can use it from your load-balancer or docker heath check.
+This endpoint isn't behind the authentication, so you can use it from your load-balancer or docker health check.